 Because Time4Learning doesn’t assign the curriculum, you have an entire year’s worth of material that can be navigated as you see fit.Using the activity finder located on your student’s account, you can find lessons that best fit your travel plans.
 While on your way to see Gettysburg, you can select history lessons that focus on the Civil War.
 When planning your next trip, you can use math lessons that will give your child the skills needed to calculate miles per gallon.
 The possibilities are as endless as the road ahead of you.

 The lesson activity finder is one of the many helpful tools that Time4Learning offers its members.
 The activity finder is a shortcut that makes it easy for parents to preview lessons or find extra practice for their child.

 Every lesson in the curriculum has a unique activity number, referred to in the lesson plans as an “LA Number.”
-These numbers can be found on either the scope and sequence pages or the lesson plans in the parent administration area.
+These numbers can be found on either the scope and sequence pages or the lesson plans in the Parent Dashboard.

-The activity finder can be found in the lower left hand corner of the Student LaunchPad page.
+The activity finder can be found in the lower left hand corner of the Student Dashboard.
 To use it, members simply log in to their child’s account, type the Learning Activity (LA) number of a lesson into the Activity Finder and click “Go” to open it.

 Key Features of Time4Learning’s Home Education Program

 Time4Learning.com combines 1500+ multimedia lessons, printable worksheets and graded activities in a student-paced environment that brings concepts to life.
 Math and language arts lessons are correlated to state standards.
 Science, social studies and art are also provided as a bonus to most grades.